Master's Degree Admission Requirements

 - Applicants may be asked to submit additional documentation to satisfy this requirement

-- A writing prompt, please respond to one of the following prompts:
+- A writing prompt, please respond to the following prompt:

 - No GRE required to apply